-+ + Move + Move towards Move a way - M Move away 0 Neu tral ?
-Uncertair ו X No relationship significantly towards / marginal ly Significantly ma rginally SEA Objective Objective / Policy 1.
-To maintain and enhance nature conservation (biodiversity, flora and fauna) 2.
-To maintain and enhance the quality of landscapes and townscapes 3.
-To improve quality of surroundings 4.
-To conserve and where appropriate enhance the historic environment and culture heritage 5.
-To improve air quality 6.
-To reduce the effect of traffic on the environment 7.
-To reduce contributions to climate change 8.
-To reduce vulnerability to climate change 9.
-To improve water quality 10.
-To provide for sustainable sources of water supply 11.
-To avoid, reduce and manage flood risk 12.
-To conserve soil resources and quality 13.
-To minimise the production of waste 14.
-To improve health of the population 15.
-To reduce crime and nuisance 16.
-To conserve natural and manmade resources Objectives for Housing: The Neighbourhood Development Plan will ensure that new housing contributes to thriving communities by: -Identifying land for new housing and demonstrating delivery to meet the requirements of the Local Plan Core Strategy. -Defining the extent of the settlements of Burly Gate, Ocle Pychard and Ullingswick. - Requiring new housing to provide a mix of size and type of properties to meet community needs. + ++ + ? ? ? ? ? Χ ?
++ + Move + Move towards Move away - Move away 0 Neutral ?
+Uncertain X No towards marginally Significantly marginally relationship significantly

+SEA Objective 1.
+To 2.
+To 3.
+To 4.
+To 5.
+To 6.
+To 7.
+To reduce 8.
+To reduce 9.
+To 10.
+To 11.
+To 12.
+To 13.
+To 14.
+To 15.
+To 16.
+To Objective / maintain and enhance nature conservation (biodiversity, flora and fauna) maintain and enhance the quality of landscapes and townscapes improve quality of surroundings conserve and where appropriate enhance the historic environment and culture heritage improve air quality reduce the effect of traffic on the environment contributions to climate change vulnerability to climate change improve water quality provide for sustainable sources of water supply avoid, reduce and manage flood risk conserve soil resources and quality minimise the production of waste improve health of the population reduce crime and nuisance conserve natural and manmade resources Objectives for Housing: + ++ ++ + ? + ? ? ? ? + + X + + ?
+The Neighbourhood Development Plan will ensure that new housing contributes to thriving communities by: -Identifying land for new housing and demonstrating delivery to meet the requirements of the Local Plan Core Strategy. -Defining the extent of the settlements of Burly Gate, Ocle Pychard and Ullingswick. - Requiring new housing to provide a mix of size and type of properties to meet community needs.